Click for Miles | Click for Money | Click for Good Causes

 • The Easy Points section is particularly lucrative.
 Many points are offered for simply registering at a site.

-• New August 2005: Log into your account and update your profile in 12 categories for 5 points each.
+• Log into your account and update your profile in 12 categories for 5 points each.
 This may be important for receiving the maximum number of Bonus Mails.

 • MyPoints has a travel center page wherein you can receive points for booking flights, hotels, and car rentals.